-As the countdown to the 2018 edition of the Cheltenham Festival enters its final stretch, the best trained horses in UK are gearing up for what promises to be its best edition till date.
+As the countdown to the 2018 edition of the Cheltenham Festival enters its final stretch, the best-trained horses in the UK are gearing up for what promises to be its best edition till date.

 Often referred to as the Olympics of Jump Racing, the 4-day event is a haven for both bookies & punters alike.
 Over £600 million is expected to be wagered over the four days with the Gold Cup contested on the 4th day being a favourite among the punters.

 When & Where?

 Cheltenham Gold Cup Day is contested on the 4th day of the Cheltenham festival & named after its marquee event – the Gold Cup Chase.
 The feature event is complemented with six other Grade 1 and 3 races.